Drellimal2/Chatwa/README.md

 * Game center Integration

 ## Notes
-* To help the reviewer interact with the app properly, Tapping the Patties icon in the top right automatically gives the users 20 Patties.
-Ideally that button should lead to a section asking the user to get more patties through In-App purchases.
+* To help the reviewer interact with the app properly and also to demonstrate the ability to use a second UIControl a UIStepper has been added to increase/decrease the number of patties.